unclereeemus/ytmp/README.md

 **FEATURES:**
   - Keyboard centered
+  - Add local files/directories
+  - Select from multiple search results
   - Search regular youtube or youtube music (kind of... in a round about way. see `ytmp h` for explanation)
+  - Search and add youtube playlists to the queue (or only certain videos of a playlist)
   - Download songs after they have been played a chosen amount of times (and play the download in the future)
-  - Add local files/directories
-  - Select from multiple search results
-  - Search and add youtube playlists to the queue
+  - Fzf preview of song/playlist details
   - Manage the queue from cli, nvim, fzf
   - Control mpv through its ipc server
   - Run commands on song change